 DIY adjustable waist toddler pants

-This is the awesome waistband with buttonhole elastic and buttons, so you can bring them in for a skinny kid and let it out as they get bigger.
-But only khakis, dressy pants, and jeans come in an adjustable waist.
-Not practical for the entire wardrobe.
+Only khakis, dressy pants, and jeans come in an adjustable waist.
+Notย practical for the entire wardrobe.
 Next idea.

 Children's Place Toddler Pants

 Squeak is so skinny this hardly ever works.
-It must suck to go through life feeling like your pants are going to fall down.
+It would suck to go through life feelingย like your pants are going to fall down.
 Even more so because the only job a toddler has is PLAYING.
 Crawl, climb, run, jump, spin, and repeat.
-Pause to pull your pants up (in Squeak’s case, it’s ‘cry until someone pulls your pants up for you.’).
+Pause to pullย your pants up (in Squeak’s case, it’s ‘cry until someone pulls your pants up for you.’).

-This is what I did, and I’ve gotta say, it’s working beautifully so far.
-I’m not even good at sewing, and I still figured this out, so you can too.
+This is what I did, and it’s working beautifully so far.
+I’m not even good at sewing, and I still figured out how to DIY adjustable waist toddler pants, so you can too.

 • 3/4″ buttonhole elastic ($7 on Amazon)